spacetelescope/stwcs/doc/source/headerlet_def.rst

 - A task which given a science file and a `headerlet` applies the `headerlet` to the science file

   #.
 Default behaviour will be to copy the WCS recorded in the `headerlet` as a primary WCS, creating a headerlet with the old solution.
-  #.
-It will be possible (optionally) to copy the updated science file to a new file and keep the original science file locally unchanged.

 The operation of updating a science file with a `headerlet` only requires the use of basic FITS operations: